Menu

 What Are You Missing In Your Management Of Private Funds? | Atlanta, GA

-The OCIE is frequently asked about their findings in the examination process of RIAs that manage private equity funds or hedge funds.
+The OCIE is frequently asked about their findings when examining RIAs that manage private equity or hedge funds.
 These deficiencies they discover may have caused investors to pay higher fees and expenses or caused them not to be informed of conflicts of interest concerning the adviser and fund.

 Here are some of the Conflicts of Interest found: